Alickbird/OxInsight-charts/README.md

 # OxInsight-charts
-Some JS templates for Oxfordshire Insight
+Some JS templates for Oxfordshire Insight.